 The non-invasive ForeSight oximeter cable is intended for use as an adjunct monitor of absolute regional hemoglobin oxygen saturation of blood under the sensors in individuals at risk for reduced-flow or no-flow ischemic states.
 The ForeSight oximeter cable is also intended to monitor relative changes of oxygenated hemoglobin, deoxygenated hemoglobin, and their summation, total hemoglobin, of blood under the sensors.
-The ForeSight oximeter cable of oxygenated hemoglobin, and their summation, total hemoglobin, of blood under the sensors.
 The ForeSight oximeter cable of the display of StO2 and relative change in total hemoglobin on the HemoSphere advanced monitor.